Porter Wagoner: Television series

 The shows usually featured opening performances by Wagoner with performances by Norma Jean, or later Dolly Parton, and comedic interludes by Speck Rhodes.
-During Parton's tenure, Wagoner and she usually sang a duet.
+During Parton's tenure, she and Wagoner usually sang a duet.
 Each episode also featured a guest who would usually perform one or two songs.
 A spiritual or gospel performance was almost always featured toward the end of the show, generally performed by either Wagoner, Parton, or the show's guest star, or occasionally the entire cast.
 After Parton left the show, Porter began taping the show at Opryland USA in various locations around the park.

 The shows had a friendly, informal feel, with Wagoner trading jokes with band members (frequently during songs) and exchanging banter with Dolly Parton and Don Howser.
-In 1974, Dolly Parton's song "I Will Always Love You", written about her professional break from Wagoner, went to number one on the country music chart.
+In 1974 Parton's song "I Will Always Love You", written about her professional break from Wagoner, went to number one on the country music chart.

 Wagoner's stage alter ego was Skid Row Joe.
 The cast included: